 Some caution probably should be observed.
 After all, a shopper with a bad cold might have used the cart just before you plopped your baby into the seat.
 But rather than spend as much as $60 on a cart cover, why not:

 - Drape a receiving blanket on the seat and over the handle where the baby is likely to hold on.

 - Keep a towel in the car and put it on the cart when you shop.

 - Use those antiseptic wipes that stores provide at the door.

 Any of those options should do the trick — and they don’t cost a thing.

 25. Pet costumes

 It’s sad that this is even an issue.
 But it is.
-According to the National Retail Federation, 18% of Halloween celebrants planned to dress their pets in costumes last Halloween.
+A few years back, a National Retail Federation survey found that 18% of Halloween celebrants planned to dress their pets in a Halloween costume.

 Don’t turn your pet into a lion or Luke Skywalker.
 Your wallet will thank you.
-So would your pet, if that puppy or pussycat could talk.
+So would your pet, if that puppy or kitty could talk.